leangjia/blender_docs/manual/scene_layout/object/editing/parent.rst

 you to select from one of several possible different parenting types.
 Selecting one of the entries in *Set Parent To* confirms, and the child/children to parent relationship is created.

-The selected objects will have their 'Parent' set to the :ref:`active object
-<object-active>`, and as a result will be *siblings*.
+The selected objects will have their 'parent' set to the :ref:`active object <object-active>`, and as a result will be 'siblings'.

 The *Set Parent To* pop-up menu is context-sensitive, which means the number of entries it displays can change depending on what objects are selected